-Current domestic issues include Costa Rica’s persistent fiscal deficit, stifling internal bureaucracy, the high cost of energy, the state of basic infrastructure and the impact of the global COVID 19 pandemic.
-Over the next several years, plans are in place for major upgrades involving rail, ports, airports, highways and water systems.
-The World Bank’s “Ease of Doing Business 2020” ranked Costa Rica 74 out of 190 countries worldwide in terms of conditions for opening and doing business.
+Current domestic issues include Costa Rica’s persistent fiscal deficit, stifling internal bureaucracy, the high cost of energy, the state of basic infrastructure, and the impact of inflationary issues throughout the globe.
+Over the next several years, plans are in place for major upgrades involving rail, ports, airports, highways, and water systems.

-Costa Rica ratified the Central American Free Trade Agreement (CAFTA-DR) with the United States in 2009.
-This free trade agreement eliminated most of the tariffs for non-agricultural imports and has made both trade and investment in the region more attractive to U.S. companies.
-The remaining tariffs on virtually all U.S. agricultural products were to be eliminated by 2020.
+Costa Rica ratified the U.S.-Central American Free Trade Agreement (CAFTA-DR) in 2009.
+This free trade agreement eliminated most of the tariffs for non-agricultural imports and has made trade and investment in the region more attractive to U.S. companies.
+The remaining tariffs on virtually all U.S. agricultural products will be eliminated by 2023.
 CAFTA-DR member countries have further promised increased transparency in customs dealings, anti-corruption measures in government contracting and procurement, and strong legal protections for U.S. investors.